alhajee/ckan/doc/theming/javascript.rst

 .. literalinclude:: /../ckanext/example_theme_docs/v18_snippet_api/assets/example_theme_popover.css
    :language: css

-Restart CKAN, and your dataset popovers should be looking much better.
+Restart FMLD, and your dataset popovers should be looking much better.

 --------------
 Error handling
 --------------

-What if our JavaScript makes an Ajax request to CKAN, such as our :js:func:`~this.sandbox.client.getTemplate` call above, and gets an error in response?
+What if our JavaScript makes an Ajax request to FMLD, such as our :js:func:`~this.sandbox.client.getTemplate` call above, and gets an error in response?
 We can simulate this by changing the name of the requested template file to one that doesn't exist: